 PCA analyses for checking batch effects

 The combined dataset that was cleaned and harmonised was subject to log2-transformation.
 Subsequently, one of the seven BERMs was used to normalise the dataset.
 Principal Component Analysis (PCA) was then conducted on each of the normalised datasets (Figure 1).
 This analysis was used to determine how much class or batch effect contribute most to the variation in the dataset.
 It is an indication of how effective a certain batch removal method is at alleviating batch effect.
-In each dataset, the PCA data for each principal component (PC) was separated by class and Student’s T-test was done between the two classes based on the null hypothesis that there is no significant difference in the means and any difference was due to chance.
+In each dataset, the eigenvalues for each principal component (PC) was separated by class and Student’s T-test was done between the two classes based on the null hypothesis that there is no significant difference in the means and any difference was due to chance.
 A similar procedure was performed for the same PCs separated by batch.
 Since there are more than two batches, pairwise T-test was done, and the lowest p-value was considered.
 The p-values for the T-test were collated and then binarized; all p-values that are less than or equal to 0.05 were denoted as 1 and the remaining were substituted by 0 (Table 3).
 Since the PCs with higher rankings capture more variation in the dataset, when most of them are correlated with batch, it is indicative that the variation within the dataset is contributed mostly by batch effect.
 Thus, PCA can be used to quantify the amount of batch or class effect in the normalised dataset as a way of evaluating the performance of BERMs.